Enterprise SEO Pricing: How Much Do SEO Services Cost in 2026?

 Hourly-Based Pricing

-How it works: You pay a fixed fee for a defined set of deliverables within a specific timeframe, like a site migration, a comprehensive audit, or a content overhaul.
+Project pricing covers a fixed fee for defined deliverables within a specific timeframe, like a site migration, comprehensive audit, or content overhaul.
+Best for well-defined, one-time needs.
+This is how most enterprise SEO project pricing breakdowns work in practice.

-A recent Reddit thread on SEO pricing packages noted that enterprise SEO packages range from $7,000 to $100,000+/month, with full team support and global strategies at the higher end:
+A Reddit thread on r/topseoagencies noted that enterprise SEO packages range from $7,000 to $100,000+/month, with full team support and global strategies at the higher end.

 What Do Low, Mid, and High-Tier Enterprise SEO Services Cost?